vmware-archive/clarity/docs/CONTRIBUTING_DEVELOPMENT.md

 To make sure your pull request will pass our automated testing, before submitting you should:

-- Make sure `yarn test` passes for each of them.
+- Make sure `npm run build:ci` passes for each of them.
   For individual lint failures, you will have to fix them manually.

-The CI runs three parallel Jobs for performance.

-1. Build and test libraries
-2. Build angular dev app

-To ensure your PR will pass the CI you can run `yarn run build` which will run all three CI checks locally on your machine.
-This may take several minutes.

 If everything passes, you can push your changes to your fork of Clarity, and [submit a pull request](https://help.github.com/articles/about-pull-requests/).